Skip to main content

 What if you are using subassemblies?

 If you're using subassemblies and a separate account for subassembly stock in accounting, you first need to convert materials into subassemblies and then those subassemblies to finished products.
-You also need to do some additional steps that are similar to recording movements for materials and finished stock.
+You also need to do additional steps that are similar to recording movements for materials and finished stock.

-1. If you are recording material and subassembly stock on different accounts in accounting, then decrease the material stock by the amount used in subassembly production during the period and increase the subassembly stock.
+1. If you record material and subassembly stock on different accounts in accounting, decrease the material stock by the amount used in subassembly production during the period and increase the subassembly stock.
 Filter the Done manufacturing orders table to keep only subassemblies produced during the period, and then record the respective stock movement in accounting from the material stock to subassembly stock.
 Check the total materials cost for subassembly manufacturing orders and convert the materials to subassemblies in accounting in the respective amount (similar to step 2 above).

 Tip: For easy filtering of the manufacturing orders list, we suggest using distinctive product names or manufacturing order numbers for subassemblies so that the relevant rows would be easily identifiable on the list.

-2. Then add operations cost to the subassembly stock cost in accounting.
+2. Add operations cost to the subassembly stock cost in accounting.
 Find the operations cost in Katana for the completed subassembly manufacturing orders for the period, decrease the salary cost in the income statement and increase the subassembly stock by the relevant amount in accounting (similar to step 3 above).

 3. To get the correct numbers from Katana for recording the production of finished products from subassemblies and materials, you first need to eliminate the materials cost related to subassemblies from the total materials cost of all completed manufacturing orders during the period in Katana (find the total materials cost and deduct the materials cost for subassemblies that you used above).
 Otherwise, you would count the materials cost twice.
 Then create a journal entry in accounting for converting the materials into finished products.
 Also create a journal entry for converting the subassemblies used in the production of finished goods, using the subassemblies cost from Katana as the amount.